anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption></figcaption>
 </figure>

 I pursued an unsuccessful claim with AliExpress.
 The seller offered a refund on the frame, but I would have to pay return shipping, which would have cost more than the frame, so I decided to keep it.
-I think that's a very appropriate outcome for having bought an alarmingly low priced carbon frame from an unknown company.

 ### Deep Dive